syncfusion-content/wpf-docs/wpf/CheckedListBox/Appearance.md

 ![CheckListBox items with different DataTemplates](Appearance_images/ItemTemplateSelector.png)

-Here, the `Leaf and Salad` and `Bulb and Stem` group items have same data template and the `Beans` group items have seperate data template.
+Here, the `Leaf and Salad` and `Bulb and Stem` group items have same data template and the `Beans` group items have separate data template.

 Click [here](https://github.com/SyncfusionExamples/wpf-checked-listbox-examples/tree/master/Samples/ItemTemplateSelector) to download the sample that showcases the `ItemTemplateSelector` support.